LMS-Community/lms-community.github.io/docs/downloads/index.md

 And [here](listing.md?update/firmware/8.5.1/) are the last _official_ Squeezebox Firmware images available for you.

 More recent firmware images for Squeezebox Touch, Radio, and Controller are available through the "Community Firmware" plugin.
-See the [Plugins](../plugins/index.md) section for details about how to install plugins..
+See the [Plugins](../plugins/index.md) section for details about how to install plugins.